kaichipeng/WBS_InfoSystems/README.md

 <img src="Images/open_notebook.png" width=400px >

 Opening jupyter notebook from within the conda environment ensures that jupyter notebook is opened using the fintech environment.

+## Acknowledgements
+Thanks to Prof Ram Gopal for hosting this course and for his help and support in building this content.
+Thanks to Mr Alex Gregory for his significant contributions to the development of this programme.

 ## Owner details